General Policies and Procedures

 - The Drop/Add period for non-regular courses ends one weekday after the first class meeting.
 However, students cannot add intensive – e.g., weekend or one-week – courses after the first class meeting.

 No adds or drops will be permitted after these deadlines.
-Drop/Add forms are available at the Registrar’s Office or at its website www.bridgew.edu/registrar/forms.cfm during the drop/add period.
+Students may drop and add classes online through InfoBear.
+Alternatively, drop/add forms are available at the Registrar’s Office or at its website www.bridgew.edu/registrar/forms.cfm during the drop/add period.
 It is advisable that students discuss changes in their schedule with their adviser.

 If students fail to drop courses appropriately, a grade of “F” will be entered on their academic record.
 This grade will be used in computing the GPA.

-A student needing to request a late drop due to unforeseen circumstances must appeal in writing to the dean of Graduate Studies.
+A student needing to request a late drop due to unforeseen circumstances must appeal in writing to the dean of the College of Graduate Studies.

 Full-time graduate students may register for up to 15 credits during both the fall and spring semesters and up to 14 credits during the two summer sessions.
 Students wishing to register for more than the maximum credit load must receive permission in writing from their graduate advisers and graduate program coordinators.